tonesfrantz/tic_tac_toe/README.md

 ## Design Ideas.

--   Create a Tic-Tac-Toe game where users can pick their character from the pokemon API.
+-   Create a Tic-Tac-Toe game where users can pick their giphs from the giphy API.
 -   Have 2 HTML pages.
 First to pick your character and assign name, second to play the game.

 ## Technologies Used